SoftUni-Internal/interactive-content/EN/01-Multidimensional-Arrays/01-Arrays-in-Java.md

 - `int[]`: to initialize an array, we need to provide a data type
 - `numbers`: is the name of the variable
-- `new int[5]`: creates a new instance of an array, which will hold five integers
-- when we iterate through the array, it will be printing zeros because the default value of an integer is zero
+- `new int[5]`: creates a new instance of an array, which will hold five integers When we iterate through the array, it will be printing zeros because the default value of an integer is zero

 - Assigning values to the Array elements: